Hatch Chile Mini Cornbread Muffins

 Bake and serve the muffins.

-Once mixed, use a cookie scoop or a tablespoon measure to dollop the batter into the prepared muffin tin.
+Use a cookie scoop or a tablespoon measure the batter into the prepared muffin tin.
 Personally, I like using a 1-tablespoon cookie scoop for this because it’s the perfect size.

 Take ‘em out, and let them cool for a bit before serving!